-Dump fish into a bowl and smash all together with a fork.
+Put the salmon and tuna (if using) into a bowl.
+Using a fork, smash the fish to mix.
 (If you're not used to canned salmon, there are usually small bones included - just mash them with a fork - no need to remove them).

 Stir in coconut flour.
 Let sit for 2 minutes.
 Coconut flour is extremely absorbant, and the mixture needs to come to the right consistency so you can form it into patties.

-Fry on both sides until golden brown.
-Make sure you used a generous slathering of coconut oil so they're nice and fried.
-Yum.
+Fry on both sides until golden brown - around 4-5 minutes.
+Make sure you used a generous slathering of coconut oil so they're nice and golden.

 Serve with steamed veggies and butter.
 You can also pair them with a starch, like rice or homemade french fries.
 Enjoy!

 Substitutions: you can swap one of the cans for tuna (or any combination - just adjust the coconut flour accordingly to get the right texture) if you want.
 When I double the recipe, I often do 3 salmon + 1 tuna.Egg sub: you could try flax eggs or chia eggs (this is untested, so try at your own risk.)Coconut flour sub: not recommended, as coconut flour is unique in its "thirsty" properties.
 You cannot swap other flours 1:1, but if you try a different flour and adjust the ratios, leave a comment below so others can hear how it went!